Showing posts with label Black Sabbath. Show all posts

 new rock genre, demanding you to follow into the most exciting, creative, imaginative and energetic music of all times - HEAVY METAL!

-Once the flower power movement gained its momentum and started to slowly fade away there was a need for a new artistic expression for the disillusioned youth.
+Once the flower power movement gained its momentum and started to slowly fade away, there was a need for a new artistic expression for the disillusioned youth.

 Something to mirror and exorcise their deep concerns, fear and unrest towards this unforgiving sick society.

-First of all, what differentiates this album from their future works is the undeniable underground and occult attitude of the music, here, accentuated by the baritonal tone used by Ozzy in order to fit the overall riff-tone display.
+First of all, what differentiates this album from their future works is the undeniable underground and occult attitude of the music, here, accentuated by the baritonal tone used by Ozzy in order to fit the overall riff-tone contruct.

-The album begins with a journey to the witches' sabbath accompanied with a crushing and the most memorable riff of all, devilish tritones and an almost dancing groove in the end, the much praised Black Sabbath track created both heavy metal and doom metal at once greeted with a smile from the dark one as the flames got higher and higher.
-Nothing more to add about this classic.
+The album begins with a journey to the witches' sabbath accompanied with a crushing and one of the most memorable riffs of all time, devilish tritones and an almost dancing groove in the end, the much praised Black Sabbath track created both heavy metal and doom metal at once, greeted with a smile from the dark one as the "flames got higher and higher".

-As a second card in this pack, the harmonica blues-influenced The Wizard balanced the previous evil deed with his determination to dissipate evil by spreading his magic.
-"Never talking,just keep walking".
+As a second card in this pack, the harmonica blues-influenced "The Wizard" balanced the previous evil deed with his determination to dissipate evil by spreading his magic.
+"Never talking, just keep walking".

 The music itself suggesting the mission developing and galloping in order to accomplish the compelling quest.

-Behind the Wall of Sleep transports you to a mid-paced doomy work, a great landscape added at the lyrical section, genius bass lines and brilliant guitar licks provided by the riff master Tony Iommi.
+"Behind the Wall of Sleep" transports you to a mid-paced doomy work, a great landscape added at the lyrical section, genius bass lines and brilliant guitar licks provided by the riff master Tony Iommi.

 The backbone of the album for sure and the Sabbath's creativity in full display.
 There's no question about it!